19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 (i) any charge and cash-bid (if any) imposed under section 13A of the Rapid Transit Systems Act in respect of a licence; or

-(ii) any financial penalty imposed under section 19(1)(iii) of that Act in respect of a licensee which is granted a licence on or after the date of commencement of section 17 of the Rapid Transit Systems (Amendment) Act 2010.
+(ii) any financial penalty imposed before the date of commencement of section 11 of the Public Transport Council (Amendment) Act 2015 under section 19(1)(iii) of that Act in respect of a licensee which is granted a licence on or after the date of commencement of section 17 of the Rapid Transit Systems (Amendment) Act 2010.

+[Act 31 of 2015 wef 01/04/2016]

 (3) For the purposes of subsection (1)(i), the net income from investments shall be the amount ascertained by adding to, or deducting from, the income received from investments or moneys in the Railway Sinking Fund any gain derived or loss sustained, realised or unrealised, as the case may be, from such investments.